danielrossico/danielrossico/README.md

 **dr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-## 🌟 About me

-- 🇨🇦
-- 👩🏻‍💻 Now starting my career as a Full-Stack Developer

 ## 📚 My stack

 <p>